JacobWilliams93/SmokeballProject/README.md

 * Ensure you have the .NET CLI installed
 * Using your cmdline of choice, navigate to the SmokeballAPI folder and run dotnet run

+## Improvements

+If I had more time to work on this project, I would have added the following:

+* Proper frontend validation.
+Currently all field validation is done on the backend.
+* Better Css styling/fixes.
+* Better frontend state management using react redux or similar.
+* Search result caching.
+The slowest part of this application is waiting for the search results to come back from google/bing.
+This experience could be improved by introducing memory caching, so that we only need to pull data from the search engines once per hour or day.